 function train_dscr!(discriminator, real_data, fake_data) this_batch = size(real_data)[end] # Number of samples in the batch # Concatenate real and fake data into one big vector all_data = hcat(real_data, fake_data) # Target vector for predictions: 1 for real data, 0 for fake data. all_target = [ones(eltype(real_data), 1, this_batch) zeros(eltype(fake_data), 1, this_batch)] |> gpu; ps = Flux.params(discriminator) loss, pullback = Zygote.pullback(ps) do preds = discriminator(all_data) loss = Flux.Losses.binarycrossentropy(preds, all_target) end # To get the gradients we evaluate the pullback with 1.0 as a seed gradient. grads = pullback(1f0) # Update the parameters of the discriminator with the gradients we calculated above Flux.update!(opt_dscr, Flux.params(discriminator), grads) return loss end

 Now we need to define a function to train the generator network.
 The job of the generator is to fool the discriminator so we reward the generator when the discriminator predicts a high probability for its samples to be real data.
 In the training function we first need to sample some noise, i.e. normally distributed data.
 This has to be done outside the pullback since we don’t want to get the gradients with respect to the noise, but to the generator parameters.
+Inside the pullback we need to first apply the generator to the noise since we will take the gradient with respect to the parameters of the generator.
+We also need to call the discriminator in order to evaluate the loss function inside the pullback.
+Here we need to remember to deactivate the dropout layers of the discriminator.
+We do this by setting the discriminator into test mode before the pullback.
+Immediately after the pullback we set it back into training mode.
 Then we evaluate the pullback, call it with a seed gradient of 1.0 as above, update the parameters of the generator network and return the loss.

 Now we are ready to train the GAN.
 In the training loop we keep track of the per-sample loss of the generator and the discriminator, where we use the batch loss returned by the two training functions defined above.
 In each epoch we iterate over the mini-batches given by the data loader.
 Only minimal data processing needs to be done before the training functions can be called.